Lanthanum89/bohemian-rhapsody/README.md

 ## License

-Free to use, modify, and rock out with! 🎵
+MIT License - Free to use, modify, and rock out with! 🎵

+**Important Copyright Notice**:
+- The visualizer code is open source under MIT License
+- "Bohemian Rhapsody" is copyrighted by Queen/EMI
+- Users must obtain their own legal copies of MIDI and audio files
+- Do not distribute copyrighted music files with this code

 ---